-Too many of our girls have woken up - a month, or a year - after the wedding and realized they married a pretend man - a male who's still a boy.
-Boys love honeymoons, but it takes a man to stick with it when the honeymoon is over and the marriage is hard work.
+You don't want to wake up - a day, or a month, or even a few years - after the wedding and realize you married a pretend man - a male who's still a boy.

+Hey, honeymoons are fun - and boys love honeymoons - but it takes a man to stick with it when the honeymoon is over and the marriage is hard work.